Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

   - [Presentation Request](#presentation-request)
   - [Presentation Response](#presentation-response)

-# Setup
+# Overview and Environment

-In order to complete this example, we need a Hedera payer account from the [Hedera Portal](https://portal.hedera.com/).
+In order to complete this example, we need a Hedera payer account.
+A Testnet account can be created by registering via the [Hedera Portal](https://portal.hedera.com/).

 This document assumes you have a WalletConnect app (such as [Blade Wallet](https://bladewallet.io/)) installed with your account imported.
 Setting this up is outside the scope of this document.